 - The grubs cause damage inside the stem or crown by feeding on soft tissues and often cause severe damage especially when a large number of them bore into the soft, growing parts.
 In case of severe infestation, the inside portion of the trunk is completely eaten and becomes full of rotting fibres.

-- In the case of young palms the top withers while in older palms the top portion of trunk bends and ultimately breaks at the bend (wilting).
+- In the case of young palms the top withers while in older palms the top portion of the trunk bends and ultimately breaks at the bend (wilting).

 - Sometimes the gnawing sound produced by the feeding grubs inside will also be audible.